react-boilerplate/react-boilerplate/docs/general/introduction.md

 ### How does the application boot up?

 Like any other webpage your app starts with the [`app/index.html`](https://github.com/mxstbr/react-boilerplate/blob/master/app/index.html) file.
-Into the `div#app` React will render your application.
+React will render your application into the `div#app` .

 But how do we include all of your react components into a single html file?
 That's where webpack comes into the picture.
 Webpack will literally pack your application into small javascript files.
 These files will be injected into the `index.html` as `<script>` tags.